-Why DIY bookkeeping can be dangerous for sole traders
+DIY bookkeeping can be dangerous for sole traders

-Adam had done his own bookkeeping for as long as he had been in business for himself.
-Naturally, Adam had heard of the VAT, but he didn’t realize that he was liable for VAT registration based on his turnover for the previous financial year.
+Adam had completed his own bookkeeping for as long as he had been running his sole trader business.
+Naturally, Adam had heard of VAT but didn’t realise he was liable for VAT registration based on his annual turnover for the previous financial year.

 Panicked, Adam reached out to RHJ Accountants.
 The firm examined Adam’s DIY bookkeeping, took care of his VAT filings, and negotiated an 83% reduction in his tax and penalties.

 The shocking £30,000 burden was reduced to a manageable £5,000.
 The whole process took RHJ fewer than 60-days.

 Founder and director of RHJ Accountants, Jeremiah Jordan, said: “We’ve seen this before; so many times.
 A successful sole trader is caught in the VAT trap because they hadn’t kept up with the annual changes in VAT and reporting requirements.